compbiocore/VariantVisualization.jl/docs/src/examples.md

 # Examples

+To run examples:

+1. Install Julia and the VariantVisualization.jl package
-To run examples, download the five test files found [here](https://github.com/compbiocore/VariantVisualization.jl/tree/master/test/test_files) and put them into a working directory with the VIVA script.
+2. Download the five test files found [here](https://github.com/compbiocore/VariantVisualization.jl/tree/master/test/test_files) and put them into a working directory with the VIVA script.

-Once Julia and VariantVisualization.jl are installed, you can run the following examples and should see the same outputs.
+3. Open the command line (Terminal or Powershell), copy the provided commands into the command line prompt, and press enter.
+4. Your first VIVA run will take longer than usual (several minutes) because of the way Julia compiles packages.
+All subsequent runs will be much faster.
+Each example should take 30-50 seconds to run and you should see the same outputs as those below each demo.

+We encourage you to also run these examples without the flag `-s png` to save and view interactive HTML graphics with cursor hovertext, zooming, panning, and screen capture features.
+View HTML graphics in your browser by opening the HTML file.

 ## Default Options